 As this species is not uncommon in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-The 2010-18 recording data (with records from 31 monads, equivalent to 25 tetrads) have now exceeded the number of tetrads as recorded in Philp (2010), but while it is evident that the same general chalk-related distribution pattern is shown, many of the sites are different; so that it may be that further recording can fill in some of the missing sites as well, which may indicate that decline from the 1971-80 survey, substantial as it appears to be, may not be as great as might be supposed.
-Clinopodium acinos (Basil Thyme) 2010-18 Clinopodium acinos (Basil Thyme) 1991-2005 Halling.
-Photos by Lliam Rooney,
+The 2010-19 recording data (with records from 32 monads, equivalent to 26 tetrads) have now exceeded the number of tetrads as recorded in Philp (2010), but while it is evident that the same general chalk-related distribution pattern is shown, many of the sites are different.
+That brings into question whether earlier sites have become unsuitable, perhaps with lack of disturbance, as there remains a significant decline from the 87 tetrad records of the 1971-80 survey.

+Clinopodium acinos (Basil Thyme) 2010-19

+acinos (Basil Thyme) 1991-2005